greole/ginkgo-wiki/Tutorial-1:-Getting-Started.md

 make -j4
 ```

-where `4` defines the number of cores you want to use in the compilation.
+where `4` defines the number of cores you want to use in the parallel compilation.

 The alternative way for configuring the installation process is to follow the standard cmake build procedure as